JosephBanham/bt-react-test/README.md

 # Considerations and Current Bugs
 Please view the Issues tab for the current bug list.
 Bugs will be listed as _**BUG-100**_ for the first issue, incrementing (Second issue would be _**BUG-101**_ and so forth).
 Also please note that this application is version controlled via the Major-Minor-Patch version control system, and will eventually be converted to BEM (Block-Element-Modifier) class names for the SCSS conversion.
 The initial version first commited is _**v1.0.0**_.
+You can find the changelog at the bottom of this README.

 # Contact Details
 If you find anything wrong with this App, or just want to send a nice compliment, email me at _**joseph.gribble@ee.co.uk**_.

+# Changelog
+- v1.1.0 - SCSS Conversion - New Minor version as a result.
+- v1.0.0 - Initial Commit.